The Role of a Mentor in a Post-Pandemic World

-The role of a Mentor in a mentoring relationship might depend on the nature of the programme supervising the mentoring relationship.
-However, most mentoring relationships are likely to see Mentors taking on the following roles and qualities:
+The role of a Mentor in a mentoring relationship might depend on the nature of the program facilitating the mentoring relationship.
+However, most mentoring relationships are likely to see Mentors taking on the following roles and qualities, so important in a post-pandemic world in which youth show greater signs of anxiety and require help in setting new goals and responding to different challenges.:

 MOTIVATING mentees become the best they can be, reaching their potential as they come to believe in their own self-worth, acknowledging that they have control over things that happen to them most of the time.